1. Home

 German Beet Salad – Rote Beete Salat for your Salatteller

-One warning.
-Cooking beets and peeling beets makes what my Oma always called, a Schweinerei!
+One warning: Cooking beets and peeling beets makes what my Oma always called a Schweinerei!
 Beets stain and make a mess.
 Wear an apron to save your clothes.
 I wear gloves when I’m peeling and slicing them.
 Wash down your cutting boards right away so the juice doesn’t set.

-Or just use the Golden ones.
+Or use the Golden Beets.

 The salad keeps in the refrigerator for a week (if you don’t have someone eating all of it straight out of the container).